Survival myths that could get you hurt

 You can drink your own urine if you’re dehydrated

 It very well could be safe to drink your own urine on occasion because the vast majority of it is just water.
-However, the rest of it is waste that your body is trying to get rid of and reintroducing it into your system obviously isn’t going to be a good idea.
-Urine is sterile when its first made and consuming it right away is the safest time to drink it, but keeping it isn’t an option because of fast it goes bad.
+However, the rest of it is waste that your body is trying to get rid of, and reintroducing it into your system obviously isn’t going to be a good idea.
+Urine is sterile when it’s first made and consuming it right away is the safest time to drink it, but keeping it isn’t an option because of fast it goes bad.
 Each time urine is drank there is a risk of the bacteria in it causing you problems when consumed, and this effect is multiplied each time it is drank without consuming fresh water in between.

 It’s safe to eat anything animals do